App-vNext/Polly/docs/chaos/fault.md

         MaxRetryAttempts = 4,
         Delay = TimeSpan.FromSeconds(3),
     })
-    .AddChaosFault(new FaultStrategyOptions // Chaos strategies are usually placed as the last ones in the pipeline {
+    .AddChaosFault(new ChaosFaultStrategyOptions // Chaos strategies are usually placed as the last ones in the pipeline {
         FaultGenerator = static args => new ValueTask<Exception?>(new InvalidOperationException("Dummy exception")),
         Enabled = true,